Skip to content

 See the CURC documentation for full SSH login instructions, including two-factor authentication setup.

-QIIME2 needs to be installed once into your projects directory before the workshop.
-This takes about 2 minutes.
+The QIIME2 environment needs to be tested before the workshop.

 1. Enter a compile node: